Babongile-Gasa/Project-descriptions/README_2.md

 Moving Big Data

-The goal of this project was to develop a robust data pipeline for migrating historical stock market data from an on-premise system to the AWS cloud.
-The pipeline extracts data from 1000 CSV files, transforms it into a consolidated format, and loads it into a PostgreSQL database within Amazon RDS.
+The goal of this project was to develop an automated data pipeline to ingest, process, and load on-premise stock market data into the AWS cloud.
+The pipeline extracts raw CSV files containing historical trading data for 1000 companies, transforms this into a consolidated dataset, and loads it into an Amazon RDS PostgreSQL database.

-The pipeline was built using Airflow and runs on an Amazon EC2 instance.
-It leverages various AWS services including S3 for storage, RDS for the database, and SNS for notifications.
-The raw CSV data is processed using a Python script before loading into the target database tables that I configured.
+To enable this batch ETL process, I configured underlying AWS services including Amazon S3 for storage, EC2 for processing, RDS for the database, and SNS for notifications.
+These components were orchestrated into an event-driven Airflow workflow running in Docker on the EC2 node.
-To enable automation, the pipeline is triggered by an event-driven AWS Lambda function which activates whenever new files are added to a monitored S3 bucket.
-Email alerts provide notifications on the success or failure of pipeline runs.
+The pipeline is triggered via an object upload to an S3 bucket monitored by a Lambda function.
+On invocation, Airflow performs the data transformations in Python and uses pgAdmin to populate the PostgreSQL data tables.
+Email alerts inform of success or failure.

+In summary, this project demonstrated proficiency in designing modular data pipelines leveraging cloud services.
+The serverless architecture minimizes overhead while enabling scalability.
+Automating the workflow through event triggers ensures new data will load without manual intervention.

 ![end-to-end-pipeline](https://github.com/Babongile-Gasa/Project-descriptions/assets/124687095/74dad609-296d-4237-9b5c-5b3524ffac6d)